TauferLab/ANACIN-X/README.md

 * `conda` is already available in `PATH`
 * the active Conda environment is the one where ANACIN-X Python packages should be installed

+If Spack also provides a `python` executable on your system, keep the Conda environment active while running the installer and build steps.
+The ANACIN-X scripts now prefer `${CONDA_PREFIX}/bin/python` automatically when a Conda environment is active.

 Recent Spack releases may mark some versions required by ANACIN-X as deprecated.
 The installer handles this automatically with `spack concretize -f --deprecated` and `spack install --deprecated`.

 Follow the prompts at the beginning, and then the installation will run on its own.
 The installation of dependencies may take some time to complete.